kuzzleio/kuzzle-device-manager/doc/1/controllers/asset/create/index.md

 Returns an error if the document already exists.

-See also [document:create](/core/2/api/controllers/document/create) API action.
+See also the [document:create](/core/2/api/controllers/document/create) API action.

 ---